Skip to main content

 len(plots)

 Now it’s time to use the power of Matplotib.
-Following the composition we talked about earlier, let’s create a figure and associate axis systems with this figure, each system with one of the curves.
+Following the composition we discussed earlier, let’s create a figure and associate axis systems with this figure, each system with one of the curves.
 And, of course, identify the figure and each axis, as well as put a legend.
 Full service:

 fig, ax = plt.subplots(figsize=(12, 8), facecolor=(1, 1, 1))